vocaAppServerless/.github/profile/README.md

 ## Development

-> **Note**: This repository is currently a demo version and is continuously being updated.
-Please refer to the [GitHub repository](https://github.com/nurdworker/rememberme) for the latest updates.
+> **⚠️ Note**: This repository is currently a demo version and is continuously being updated.
+Please refer to the [GitHub repository](https://github.com/nurdworker/rememberme) for the latest updates. **Your contributions and feedback are welcome!**

 ### Frontend Architecture💻
 #### Global State Management